Page last updated: 20 February 2026

 What is London Heathrow Airport’s economic impact?

-How do I get to London Heathrow Airport from central London?
+How do I get to Heathrow Airport from central London?

 Multiple transport options connect central London to Heathrow Airport: